barbat11/shared-hosts-enumeration/README.md

 # shared-hosts-enumeration

-Script for enumerating webapps of all domains given a list of Shared Hosting IP Addresses.
+Script for enumerating webapps of all domains given a list of Shared Hosting IP Addresses by using Reverse-IP lookups and aquatone.

 Example: